Asking the cat for directions...

 # to each agent's expected location automatically

-ms add code-review
+ms add curiouslycory/my-skills/code-review

-# → Claude Code: .claude/skills/code-review.md
+# → Claude Code: .claude/skills/code-review/ (symlink)

-# → Cursor: .cursor/skills/code-review.md
+# → Cursor: .cursor/skills/code-review/ (symlink)

-# → Copilot: .github/copilot-instructions/code-review.md
+# → Copilot: .github/copilot-instructions.md (injected section)

-# → Gemini: .gemini/skills/code-review.md
+# → Gemini: .gemini/skills/code-review/ (symlink)

-# → ...and more# Install
+# → ...and 6 more agents# Install

 npm install -g my-skills

-# Add your first skill
+# Add your first skill from a GitHub repo

-ms add code-review
+ms add curiouslycory/my-skills/code-review

 # See what's installed